Quansight-Labs/accessible-pygments/CONTRIBUTING.md

 ### Visualize and debug your theme

-While working on your theme, it might be helpful to generate the individual HTML files with the following command:
+While working on your theme, it might be helpful to generate example HTML files with the following command:

 ```bash
 hatch dev:render_html
 ```

+The HTML files are generated from sample source code files located under `tests/scripts`.

-If successful, you should be able to see the results of your new theme under `docs/_build/<your-theme>`.
+If successful, you should be able to see the results of your new theme applied to those code files under `docs/_build/<your-theme>`.

 If you prefer to inspect the CSS separately from the HTML, use the following command: